lemontree61089/Pyats-Stateful-Network-Validation/README.md

 In this example, we will show how we can use pyATS on a Nexus switch to detect a VNI going down.

 ### Environment
-There is an existing docker container which contains everything you need to run pyATS. https://hub.docker.com/r/ciscotestautomation/pyats
+There is an existing docker container which contains everything you need to run pyATS.
+The container is already downloaded on JMICH. https://hub.docker.com/r/ciscotestautomation/pyats

 ### How does this work?